 Varsity Esports and High School Esports League has the right to award broadcasting rights to one or multiple matches to a third party or participants themselves.
 In these cases broadcasts must have been arranged with High School Esports League and Varsity Esports administration prior to the start of the match.

 Players and participants cannot refuse to have their matches broadcasted by High School Esports League or Varsity Esports authorized broadcast, nor can they choose in what manner of which the match will be broadcasted.

 Players and teams can communicate with their opponent through Discord, Email, and by adding the other players in-game to schedule their match.

 2.5 Player Details

-When requested by High School Esports League administration, players are required to send us all needed information including but not limited to full name, contact details, date of birth, school address, and proof of enrollment.
+When requested by High School Esports League administration, players are required to submit all needed or requested information for verification including but not limited to full name, contact details, date of birth, school address, and proof of enrollment.

 2.5.1 Proof of Enrollment